giorgiaadamo03-beep/ridge-stability-project/README.md

 The experiments show that the effect of Ridge depends on both the structure of the data and the strength of regularization.

-- With independent synthetic predictors, small values of $\lambda$ produce results very similar to Least Squares.
+- With independent synthetic predictors, small values of lambda produce results very similar to Least Squares.
 - With correlated predictors, moderate regularization improves stability.
-In particular, $\lambda = 0.1$ reduces the average prediction change while keeping the increase in Test MSE limited.
+In particular, lambda = 0.1 reduces the average prediction change while keeping the increase in Test MSE limited.
 - Both Least Squares and Ridge become more stable as the sample size increases.
-- On the Seoul Bike Sharing dataset, $\lambda = 0.1$ provides the best observed trade-off between stability and predictive performance.
+- On the Seoul Bike Sharing dataset, lambda = 0.1 provides the best observed trade-off between stability and predictive performance.
 Stronger regularization further reduces sensitivity to individual observations but substantially increases prediction error.

 ## How to Run